ahx/openapi_first/README.md

   config.include OpenapiFirst::Test::Methods[App], type: :request
   ```

-(✷1): Instead of using `OpenapiFirstTest.app` to wrap your application, you can use the middlewares or [test assertion method](#test-assertions), but you would have to do that for all requests/responses defined in your API description to make coverage work.
+(✷1): It does not matter what method of openapi_first you use to validate requests/responses.
+Instead of using `OpenapiFirstTest.app` to wrap your application, you could also use the middlewares or [test assertion method](#test-assertions), but you would have to do that for all requests/responses defined in your API description to make coverage work.

 ### Test assertions